 Come kale away with me: Kale, apple, and pecan salad

-Luckily, that is totally changing.
-Kale is a nutritional powerhouse and you should do yourself a favor and get to know it a little better.
-Raw is my favorite way to eat kale, but it is remarkably versatile and can be baked, braised, sautéed, roasted, pureed, and dehydrated.
+Kale is a nutritional powerhouse.
+While it can be eaten raw, it’s remarkably versatile.
+It can be baked, braised, sautéed, roasted, pureed, and dehydrated.
 It’s also easy to grow and always available in stores.

 Servings: 6